There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 Distance from Denver: 18 miles (24 minutes)

-Hop in the car and head south to experiencing the stunning natural beauty of Colorado by driving to the Bear Creek Canyon area, which is a part of Denver’s Park System.
+Hop in the car and head south to experience the stunning natural beauty of Colorado by driving to the Bear Creek Canyon area, which is a part of Denver’s Park System.

 This 6.9-mile scenic drive connects Morrison and Idledale and leads to Colorado’s vast mountain parks.